-Vancouver Island University
+Vancouver Island Community Corrections

-The Council of Champions will maintain a formal link to the City Council, but not as a committee of Council, and will be accountable to all stakeholders involved in the Plan.
+The Health and Housing Governance Board will maintain a formal link to the City Council, but not as a committee of Council, and will be accountable to all stakeholders involved in the Plan.

-The Council Champions will represent their organizations, providing leadership to the overall mission and direction of the Action Plan.
+The Governance Board will represent their organizations, providing leadership to the overall mission and direction of the Action Plan.
 The partnering organizations will sign agreements to ensure collective commitment to implementation and governance roles, so all organizations work cohesively, not competitively, to ensure a realization of the shared vision.
-Fundamental to the success of the plan is the Council Champions role in collecting ongoing feedback from the community, and revising the plan based on new and changing community needs.
+Fundamental to the success of the plan is the Governance Boards role in collecting ongoing feedback from the community, and revising the plan based on new and changing community needs.